bb-io/PhraseStrings/README.md

 - **Create project** Creates a new project.
 - **Update project** Updates an existing project.
 - **Get project locales** Retrieves all locales for a project, useful for obtaining locale IDs.
+- **Get project locale from code** Retrieves a project locale by its ISO code, useful for obtaining locale IDs.

 ### Repository